meghanlacoste/FrequencyTable/README.md

 // Class Level Variables
 // ---------*---------*---------*---------*---------*---------*---------*--------- */

-    // As discussed in class we are using a class populated with Project Constants to
-// ensure help manage the project data.
-This ensures that each class can access the
+    //The Project Constants clas is used to help manage the project data.
-// constant values, but in the event that a change is needed/required that this will
+//  This ensures that each class can access the constant values, but in the event that
-// only need to be made in one location, or file.
+//a change is needed/required that this will only need to be made in one location, or file.
-//
-// Notice: If I had not done the "static import com.company.ProjConstants.*;" then
-//         the use of the constant would have been written as:
-//
-//         private int[] Data = new int[ProjConstants.MAXDATA];
 //
     private int[] Data = new int[MAXDATA];